 I have just seen Ken Burns’ stirring film "The Central Park Five," dealing with the complicity of the city’s police, courts, and media in the unjust railroading of five Harlem boys, all of them vulnerable to police manipulation and coercion, for a crime they didn’t commit.
 The boys spent a number of years in prison, and though their convictions were overturned when the real rapist confessed, that never could make up for the time they had lost.
 The police had left an indelible mark on them by heartlessly robbing the boys of a large chunk of their lives.
 In fact, the police still remain unwilling to take responsibility for their actions, for years stalling the settlement of the multi-million dollar lawsuit filed against them.

 Watching the film brought back memories of New York in the late ‘80s, when one felt that one inhabited a crack-ridden, gang banging, intensely violent city where garbage overflowed the curbs; garish, multi-colored graffiti engulfed the subways; racial tensions were high; and homelessness was epidemic.
 That was far from the whole urban story, for the financial markets were booming, new housing was being built, and New York was still culturally and aesthetically exhilarating.
-However, crime, the fear of crime, and a feeling of general decay dominated the city’s public image, which was continually reinforced by blaring tabloid headlines that exploited every calamitous event
+However, crime, the fear of crime, and a feeling of general decay dominated the city’s public image, which was continually reinforced by blaring tabloid headlines that exploited every calamitous event to increase circulation.

 The city of 2012 is obviously a different place from New York of that era.
 When I walk through Manhattan neighborhoods like SoHo during the holiday season, I see more trendy, upscale stores opening, part of the relentlessly growing retail boom that has engulfed what was once a neighborhood of painters, galleries, and arty, inexpensive eating places.